phamhanh/TempehWarden/README.md

 </h2>
 <h2><a id="user-content-remote-access" class="anchor" href="#remote-access" aria-hidden="true"><span class="octicon octicon-link"></span></a>Remote
 Access</h2>
-<p>To access CellarWarden from a remote computer or smart phone,
+<p>To access TempehWarden from a remote computer or smart phone,
 it is
 possible to use a web browser as with on a local LAN.
 However, this requires a means to connect to the RPi through the internet to the